Lawstorant/community-configs-for-protopedal/README.md

 # community-configs-for-protopedal
-Community-source configurations for protopedal.
+Community-sourced configurations for protopedal.
 It just works™